Arabesque (film): Plot

-They discover that the real Jena was abducted by Beshraavi and locked in a trunk in the back of a truck.
-David and Yasmin hide in the truck and free Jena just as the van arrives at Beshraavi's country estate.
-David, Yasmin and Jena quickly escape on horses from his stables, being pursued through crop fields by a farm combine with sharp blades.
-Beshraavi and Sloane also pursue them in a helicopter.
-As they cross the disused Crumlin steel-girder railway viaduct, David drops a wooden ladder down into the rotors of the helicopter as it passes underneath, causing it to crash and burn.
-David and Yasmin end up in romantic bliss, on a punt back at Oxford.
+The real Jena has been abducted by Beshraavi and locked in the back of a truck.
+David and Yasmin hide in the truck and free Jena as the van arrives at Beshraavi's country estate.
+David, Yasmin, and Jena escape on horsebacks from his stables, while being pursued through crop fields by a combine harvester with blades.
+Beshraavi and Sloane approach them in a helicopter.
+While crossing the disused Crumlin Viaduct, David drops a ladder into the helicopter's rotors as Beshraavi and Sloane pass underneath, causing them to crash and burn.
+Back at Oxford, David and Yasmin enjoy a romantic boat ride together.